NeuroTechX/ntx_slack_archive/general.md

  >your main concern with the muse should be more about the channel location with respect to the activity you want to probe.

+8/23/2017 5:31 PM

+ **dano** :

+ >Relevant to my interests.
+Does this have to do with the electron build of openexp?
+I think there's a fundamental issue using a web-designed bundler for a desktop app